MakieOrg/Makie.jl/docs/src/recipes.md

 ```

 Then we get to the meat of the recipe, which is actually creating a plot method.
-We need to overload a specific method of `AbstractPlotting.plot!` which as its argument has a subtype of our new `StockChart` plot type.
+We need to overload a specific method of `Makie.plot!` which as its argument has a subtype of our new `StockChart` plot type.
 The type parameter of that type is a Tuple describing the argument types for which this method should work.

 Note that the input arguments we receive inside the `plot!` method, which we can extract by indexing into the `StockChart`, are automatically converted to Observables by Makie.